shriadev/china-verdict-sentiment/README.md

 jupyter notebook 01_exploration.ipynb

-What's Coming Next

- Sentiment classification using a pretrained Chinese BERT model Expand dataset to 2,000–3,000 cases for stronger statistical validity Add Japan Supreme Court data for cross-system comparison Draft research paper for undergraduate journal submission Submit abstract to Midwest Political Science Association (MPSA)

 Technologies Used

-ToolWhat I Used It ForPython 3.14EverythingpandasData manipulation and analysisjiebaChinese text tokenizationHuggingFace datasetsStreaming the CAIL2018 datasetPlotlyInteractive chartstransformersSentiment modeling (in progress)
+This project was built using Python 3.14 as the core programming language, with pandas handling all data manipulation and cleaning, and jieba performing Chinese text tokenization.
+I loaded the CAIL2018 Supreme People's Court dataset using HuggingFace's datasets library, which allowed me to stream a manageable sample from a 2.6 million case corpus.
+All interactive charts and visualizations were built using Plotly, and sentiment modeling using a pretrained Chinese BERT model via the transformers library is currently in progress.
+Throughout development I used Claude, an AI assistant by Anthropic, as a debugging tool.
+All analytical decisions, research design, keyword dictionaries, interpretation of findings, and written analysis are entirely my own, and AI assistance is disclosed here in the interest of full transparency.

-About This Project
+About This Project and What's Coming Next

-This is independent undergraduate research in international politics and computational social science.
-I'm working toward a peer-reviewed publication on public opinion and judicial behavior in China, with a planned comparative extension to Japan, South Korea, and the United States.

-I'm very new to both coding and academic publishing, but I believe that's not a reason to aim small.
-If you're a researcher working on related questions, I'd genuinely love to connect.
+This project is the foundation of what I intend to become a peer-reviewed, published article and eventually, a comparative study spanning different East Asian Countries and the United States.
+Although I am rather new to the world of computational research and political science, I am committed to seeing this work coming become something special.

+If you are a professor, conference reviewer, or researcher working on questions related to Chinese law, judicial behavior, or computaational social science, I welcome feedback, collaboration, and mentorship.
+Thank you.

 Shria Dev
 GitHub: @shriadev